 Pulled from verified-purchase Amazon reviews as of 2026-05-27.

-Two Wallbox Pulsar Plus (Power Sharing) (4.1 stars, 54 reviews)
+Two Wallbox Pulsar Plus (Power Sharing) (4.1-star verified-buyer average)

 Two-Wallbox Power Sharing is the cleanest dual-EV solution that doesn't require running a second 60A circuit.
 The Wallboxes auto-coordinate via OCPP so when only one car is plugged in it gets full 48A; when both are plugged in they get 24A each.
 App shows per-car kWh and per-car cost.

-Two Tesla Wall Connectors (Power Sharing) (4.8 stars, 1,979 reviews)
+Two Tesla Wall Connectors (Power Sharing) (4.8-star verified-buyer average)

 Tesla households running 2+ Teslas universally cite the Power Sharing feature as the reason to stay all-Tesla.
 Install two Wall Connectors on the same 60A circuit, pair them in the app, done.
 No third-party power-sharing accessory needed.

-One Emporia + Existing NEMA 14-50 (4.7 stars, 2,592 reviews)
+One Emporia + Existing NEMA 14-50 (4.7-star verified-buyer average)

 The budget two-car setup that most owners actually do.
 Daily-driver gets the full smart charger; weekend car gets the slower NEMA 14-50 plug-in.
 Real-world cost is one-third the dual-smart-charger setup with no meaningful day-to-day downside if the second car doesn't deplete daily.